crev-dev/cargo-crev/cargo-crev/README.md

 # `cargo-crev` - Cargo Code REView!

+## Introduction

+[Crev](https://github.com/dpc/crev/) is a language and ecosystem agnostic, distributed Code REView system.

+`cargo-crev` is a CLI implementation/frontend of Crev integrated with `cargo` and targeting Rust/crates.io ecosystem.

 `cargo-crev` is a tool helping Rust users evalute quality and trustworthiness of dependencies they use.

-`cargo-crev` helps analyze data like:

-* popularity,
-* line-count,
-* amount of `unsafe` statements,
-* number of owners and their reputation,
-* known advisories affecting it

-On top of that, it comes with an implementation of distributed Code REView and recomendation system (crev), that protects against many attack vectors.

-The general goal is driving the quality of Rust ecosystem even higher, by helping indentify quality crates, and encouraging continous peer review culture.

-All of this is neatly integrated with the `cargo` itself.

 ## How it works